David DiPlacido

-David DiPlacido (born May 18, 1977, in Newmarket, Ontario) is a Canadian former soccer player who played as a midfielder.
+David DiPlacido (born May 18, 1977) is a Canadian former soccer player who played as a midfielder.
 He is the Toronto Lynx's all-time leader in club appearances and is the technical director for Aurora Youth Soccer Club.

 Playing career

 Toronto Lynx

-Diplacido began playing at the professional level in 1998 in the USL A-League with Toronto Lynx.
+Diplacido was born in Newmarket, Ontario.
+He began playing at the professional level in 1998 in the USL A-League with Toronto Lynx.
 In his debut season with Toronto, he received the club's Public Relations award.
 He appeared in 17 matches in his debut season in the A-League.
 He re-signed with Toronto for the following season.

 In 2000, the Lynx extended his contract for his third consecutive season for the club.
 In the initial stages of the 2000 season, he recorded his first professional goal on April 30, 2000, against Pittsburgh Riverhounds SC.
 He helped Toronto secure a postseason berth for the second time in the club's history.
-Toronto would reach the Conference finals against Rochester Rhinos but would be eliminated from the playoffs by a score of 2-1 on goals on aggregate.
+Toronto would reach the Conference finals against Rochester Rhinos but would be eliminated from the playoffs by a score of 2–1 on goals on aggregate.

 He returned to Toronto for his fourth season in 2001 and received the club's Fan Favourite award.
 His fifth season with Toronto was notable as he reached a personal milestone by making his 100th appearance on June 9, 2002, against Charleston Battery.

 After the conclusion of the 2002 A-League season, he was loaned to the Mississauga Olympians of the Canadian Professional Soccer League in order to assist the club in securing a playoff berth.
 He made his debut on September 11, 2002, in a CPSL Canada Cup match against Toronto Croatia.
-He helped Mississauga secure a postseason by recording the winning goal against Hamilton Thunder in a 3-2 victory.
+He helped Mississauga secure a postseason by recording the winning goal against Hamilton Thunder in a 3–2 victory.
 The Olympians were eliminated in the opening round of the playoffs to the North York Astros.

 He resumed his duties with Toronto Lynx for the 2003 season and was named to the A-League Team of the Week in the finals weeks of the season.
 He also received an additional team award as the club's Best Offensive Player.
 After spending the winter season with Philadelphia KiXX the Lynx re-signed him for the 2004 season.

 After a short stint in Montreal, he returned to the Toronto Lynx for the 2006 campaign.
 Throughout the 2006 season, he assisted Toronto in reaching the finals of the Open Canada Cup where they were defeated by Ottawa St. Anthony Italia.
 The 2006 season marked his final year with the Toronto Lynx where he finished first in the rankings in the club's all-time match appearances with 206.